Countryside tips

 Overgrown footpaths

-Normally some time around mid May - early June, most vegetation undergoes a growth spurt.
-At this point, growth is happening simultaneously along the several thousand miles of footpath within Cornwall so understandably footpaths can become overgrown whilst the Council cutting teams try to catch up.
+Normally some time around late May - early June, most vegetation undergoes a growth spurt.
+At this point, growth is happening simultaneously along 2,216 miles of public footpaths within Cornwall so understandably footpaths can become overgrown whilst the Council cutting teams try to catch up.
 Nettles are one of the earlier weeds to get going in May.
 New bramble growth usually comes a bit later, typically from early June.
 Consequently it is a wise move not to wear shorts on footpaths in late spring/early summer and to carry a pole/stick (for nettles/bracken) and secateurs (for brambles/gorse).
+There's a list of walks least likely to get overgrown here.

 Footpaths in Cornwall are graded "gold", "silver" and "bronze" (bronze paths are normally dead-ends that don't link up with other paths).